NiccoloPuccinelli/SEM/README.md

 ### 5. Install required packages

-`conda install pandas numpy tensorflow==2.15.0 scipy plotly matplotlib time jupyterlab scikit-learn seaborn`
+`conda install pandas==2.2.0 numpy==1.23.0 tensorflow==2.15.0 scipy==1.12.0 plotly==5.18.0 matplotlib==3.6.2 time jupyterlab==3.4.6 scikit-learn==1.3.2 seaborn==0.13.1 statsmodels==0.14.1`

 ## Running Experiments

-You can run the experiments in two different ways:
+You can run the experiments in three different ways:

-1. Through the `./run.sh` command you can compute the results that we obtained.
-The bash script at this point will ask which scenario to run and whether to run the model training again (please note that re-training takes up to 3 hours of computation on our configuration, while loading the model and predicting requires 70-80 seconds on average).
+1. Through the `./run.sh` command (or `bash run.sh`) you can compute the results that we obtained for each specific scenario.
+The bash script at this point will ask which scenario to run and whether to run the model training again (please note that re-training takes up to 3 hours of computation on our configuration, while loading the model and predicting requires 70-80 seconds on average for each scenario).
 Once the two options are set, **SEM** will start and compute the results.
 For each scenario:
-    * The reconstruction error graph for the training set (that is, normal scenario) will be saved in the [results](results/) folder.
+    * The reconstruction error graph for the training set (Figure 2 in the paper, that is, normal scenario) will be saved in the [results](results/) folder.
-    * The *Failed_requests* index plot of the scenario will be saved in the [failed_requests](failed_requests/) folder.
+    * The *Failed_requests* index plot of the scenario (Figures 3 and 4 in the paper) will be saved in the [failed_requests](failed_requests/) folder.
-    * The final reconstruction error graph for the specific scenario will be shown in a new window and also saved in the [results](results/) folder.
+    * The final reconstruction error graph for the specific scenario (Figures 3 and 4 in the paper) will be shown in a new window and also saved in the [results](results/) folder.

+    (If you encounter problems with permissions on MacOS, try running `chmod +x {filename}` from terminal).

+2. Through the `./run_all.sh` command (or `bash run_all.sh`) you can compute all the results that we obtained for each scenario at once.
+The bash script at this point will ask whether to run the model training again (please note that re-training takes up to 3 hours of computation on our configuration, while loading the model and predicting requires 70-80 seconds on average for each scenario, that is, around 12 minutes in total).
+Once the option is set, **SEM** will start and compute the results.
+For each scenario:
+    * The reconstruction error graph for the training set (Figure 2 in the paper, that is, normal scenario) will be saved in the [results](results/) folder.
+    * The *Failed_requests* index plots of all the scenarios (Figures 3 and 4 in the paper) will be saved in the [failed_requests](failed_requests/) folder.
+    * The final reconstruction error graphs for all the scenarios (Figures 3 and 4 in the paper) will be saved in the [results](results/) folder.

-    (If you encounter problems with permisssions on MacOS, try running `chmod +x {filename}` from terminal).
+    (If you encounter problems with permissions on MacOS, try running `chmod +x {filename}` from terminal).

-2. By executing the notebooks directly from jupyter, after opening jupyter in the project folder: `jupyter lab`.
+3. By executing the notebooks directly from jupyter, after opening jupyter in the project folder: `jupyter lab`.